-One of every five housing units in West Bend were built before 1960 and the advent of modern building codes.
-Of those, 205 (11.1% of total units) were constructed prior to World War II.
+One of every five housing units in the Town of West Bend were built before 1960 and the advent of modern building codes.
+Of those, 205 [11.1% of total units] were constructed prior to World War II.
 Age alone is not indicative of condition; however, it is assumed older structures will require more frequent and costly maintenance.